-Greensboro Imaging conducts both open and closed MRI exams.
-An open MRI provides a more comfortable option for patients who may be claustrophobic, elderly or overweight.
-Greensboro Imaging’s MRI team interprets more than 6,000 examinations per year and routinely provides regular examination slots for scheduled sedation cases, with additional sedation services available as needed.
+DRI Greensboro Imaging conducts both wide-bore and closed MRI exams.
+A wide-bore MRI provides a more comfortable option for patients who may be claustrophobic, elderly, overweight, in significant pain or experiencing limited mobility.
+DRI Greensboro Imaging’s MRI team interprets more than 6,000 examinations per year and routinely provides regular examination slots for scheduled sedation cases, with additional sedation services available as needed.

 Every day, DRI Greensboro strives to ensure patients have the best possible experience before, during and after their exams and procedures.
 It shows in patient feedback.

 I have never had such a caring, efficient group of people.
 Truly one of a kind.

 Submit a story about your experience at DRI Greensboro.